Generalized Neural Sorting Networks with Error-Free Differentiable Swap Functions: Limitations

 \section{Limitations}

-Because our methods are based on a sorting network, our ideas are limited to sorting algorithms.
-It implies that it is not easy to devise a neural network-based approach to solving general problems in computer science, e.g., combinatorial optimization, with our ideas.
+While a sorting task is one of the most significant problems in computer science and mathematics~\citep{CormenTH2022book}, our ideas, which are built on sorting networks~\citep{KnuthDE1998book,AjtaiM1983stoc}, can be limited to sorting algorithms.
+It implies that it is not easy to devise neural network-based approaches to solving general problems in computer science, e.g., combinatorial optimization, which are inspired by our ideas.